-I crawled out of bed, got dressed, and (in the rain, no less!!) drove it the 1/2 mile to our mail box.
+I dragged myself out of bed, got dressed, and (in the rain, no less!!) drove it the 1/2 mile to our mailbox.
 Surprisingly, I did just fine.
 So I called my doctor and made an appointment for the next afternoon.

 I’m so glad I did.
 I have an ear infection, Strep throat, and a nasty cold.
 I left with medicine that will help me feel better.
 Soon, I hope!